 Only the Best Buy Marmot Fordham ties the Jackson Glacier for comfort.
 Both are made of light and soft fabrics and insulated with down insulation - surely a recipe for comfort.

 Our lead test editor tells an anecdote that summarizes the muted style of the Jackson Glacier jacket.
-He wore it for a few social engagements over a couple of weeks in November, but no one commented.
-He then switched a bolder styled jacket.
-A keen observer noted that he had switched and said, "that's nice, but what about that green one you always wear?"
-The Jackson is sharp enough to be memorable, but not so bold as to elicit immediate comment.
-At least on our main tester, the Patagonia Jackson Glacier had a familiar, easy style.
+He wore it for a few social engagements in November, but no one commented.
+He then switched to a bolder-styled jacket.
+A keen observer noted the change and said, "that's nice, but what about that green one you always wear?"
+The Jackson is sharp enough to be memorable but not so bold as to elicit immediate comment.
+At least on our main tester, the Patagonia Jackson Glacier has a familiar, effortless style.

-Down insulation and seemingly stain-resistant fabric means that the Jackson Glacier should last the owner for years.
-A model like this will not see very much rugged use.
-If you will work in your winter jacket, something with a more robust outer layer is likely a better choice.
+Down insulation and seemingly stain-resistant fabric means that the Jackson Glacier should be plenty durable for regular wear.
+Still, a casual model like this is likely not as well suited for more rugged use.
+If you plan to work in your winter jacket, something with a more robust outer layer will probably be better.

-Warm bloods in cold climates or cold bloods in southern latitudes will dig the style and function of this parka.
-It is not quite insulated enough to receive any of our awards, but it is worth considering nonetheless.
+Warmbloods in cold climates or cold bloods in southern latitudes will appreciate the style and function of this parka, and we find it a good all-around staple jacket that always seems to come in handy.
+It is not quite insulated enough to receive any of our awards, but for the price (which falls in between both of our Best Buy winners), it is worth considering.